Baumol effect: Technical description

 In the 1967 paper Macroeconomics of Unbalanced Growth: The Anatomy of Urban Crisis, Baumol introduced a simple two-sector model to demonstrate the cost disease.
 To do so, he imagined an economy consisting of only two sectors: sector one, which has constant productivity (that is, the number of goods workers can produce per man hour does not change as time goes on), and sector two, which sees productivity grow at a constant compounded rate $r$ (that is, the number of goods workers can produce per man hour grows at a rate $e^{rt}$, where $t$ is time).
 To simplify, he assumed that the quantity of goods produced by these two sectors (the "output" of each of the two sectors) is directly proportional to the quantity of labor employed (that is, doubling the number of workers doubles the output, tripling the number of workers triples the output, and so on) and that output depends only upon labor productivity and the quantity of labor.
 Since there is no increase in labor productivity in sector one, the output of sector one at time $t$ (denoted $Y_{1t}$) is:

 where $L_{1t}$ is the quantity of labor employed in sector one and $a$ is a constant that can be thought of as the amount of output each worker can produce at time $t=0$.
 This equation simply says that the amount of output sector one produces equals the number of workers in sector one multiplied by the number of goods each worker can produce.
-Since productivity does not increase, the number of goods each worker produces remains $a$ and output remains constant through time.
+Since productivity does not increase, the number of goods each worker produces remains $a$ and output remains constant through time for a given number of workers.

 Since the labor productivity of sector two increases at a constant compounded rate $r$, the output of sector two at time $t$ (denoted $Y_{2t}$) is:

 where $L_{2t}$ is the quantity of labor employed in sector two and $b$ is a constant that can be thought of as the amount of output each worker can produce at time $t=0$.
 Since productivity grows at a constant compounded rate $r$, the number of goods each worker produces at time $t$ equals $be^{rt}$, and the output of sector two grows at a rate proportional to productivity growth.

 To more clearly demonstrate how wages and costs change through time, wages in both sectors are originally set at the same value $W$.
 It is then assumed that wages rise in direct proportion to productivity (i.e., a doubling of productivity results in a doubling of wages, a tripling of productivity results in a tripling of wages, and so on).
 This means that the wages of the two sectors at time $t$ determined solely by productivity are: